Srikrishnareddy7/College/README.md

-# College
+# College project
-The new repository
+This is new repository
+Author - Srikrishna reddy